Le Siècle (think tank)

-Le Siècle is an elite transpartisan social club in France that meets once a month for dinner at the French Automobile Club in Paris's Place de la Concorde.
+Le Siècle (/fr/; 'The Century') is an elite transpartisan social club in France which meets once a month for dinner at the French Automobile Club in Paris's Place de la Concorde.
 Membership in Le Siècle "symbolizes the French nomenklatura" and includes France's top intellectuals, politicians, chief executives, journalists, and artists; since the 1970s, one-third to half of all French government ministers were members of Le Siècle, regardless of political affiliation or party membership.

 History

 Le Siècle was founded in 1944 by Georges Bérard-Quélin, a journalist and Freemason.
 The small group of the 1940s and 1950s eventually expanded to include major politicians across the political spectrum, from François Mitterrand, who was a close associate of Bérard-Quélin, to Georges Pompidou via Pierre Mendès France.
 When a similar think tank called the Saint-Simon Foundation dissolved in 1999, many of its former members joined Le Siècle.
 Former CFDT Secretary General Nicole Notat has served as president of Le Siècle; not only is she the first woman to serve as president, she was also the first woman to lead a trade union in France.